aspose-tex/Aspose.TeX-Documentation/net/developer-guide/conversion/latex-to-svg/_index.md

 ## **How to convert LaTeX to SVG**

-The LaTeX to SVG conversion is also as simple as [conversion to raster image formats](/tex/net/latex-to-image/), except that the [SaveOptions](https://reference.aspose.com/tex/net/aspose.tex/texoptions/saveoptions/) MUST be set to an [SvgSaveOptions](https://reference.aspose.com/tex/net/aspose.tex.presentation.svg/svgsaveoptions/) class instance, and the device MUST be changed to an instance of the [SvgDevice](https://reference.aspose.com/tex/net/aspose.tex.presentation.svg/svgdevice/) class.
+The LaTeX to SVG conversion is also as simple as the [conversion to raster image formats](/tex/net/latex-to-image/), except that the [SaveOptions](https://reference.aspose.com/tex/net/aspose.tex/texoptions/saveoptions/) MUST be set to an [SvgSaveOptions](https://reference.aspose.com/tex/net/aspose.tex.presentation.svg/svgsaveoptions/) class instance, and the device MUST be changed to an instance of the [SvgDevice](https://reference.aspose.com/tex/net/aspose.tex.presentation.svg/svgdevice/) class.

 {{< gist "aspose-com-gists" "76c7e5770ac8b3f6d409f6ec60f02030" "Aspose.TeX.Examples-Conversion-LaTeXToSvg-Simplest.cs" >}}